YuzhuoMa97/RetroSPAgwas.github.io/docs/approach.md

 has_toc: true
 ---

-# Introduction of Retrospective saddlepoint approximation (Retrospective SPA) approach in GWAS
+# Introduction of retrospective saddlepoint approximation (retrospective SPA) approach in GWAS

+## What is retrospective SPA?

 **Retrospective saddlepoint approximation (Retrospective SPA)** is a method applied in GWAS.
 For a score statistic (S=G<sup>T</sup>R), retrospective SPA strategy considers genotypes as random variables and approximate the null distribution of score statistics conditional on phenotype and covariates.

+## Citation of retrospective SPA

 Retrospective saddlepoint approximation (Retrospective SPA) methods were first proposed in the master's thesis: